High-Value Home Insurance/Home Insurers

-“It only takes a spark to get a fire going and soon all those around can warm up in its glowing.
-That’s how it is with God’s love, once you’ve experienced it.
-You want to sing, it’s fresh like spring, you want to carry on...” and so the Christian song goes.
+So, what is high-value home insurance or home insurers?
+“It only takes a spark to get a fire going.
+And, soon, all those around can warm up in its glowing.
+That’s how it is with God’s love once you’ve experienced it.
+You want to sing, it’s fresh like spring, you want to carry on…” the Christian song goes.

-No one can say for certain how it all started.
-Some say it came from an unattended campfire, maybe from a discarded cigarette butt, a downed powerline even, or something seemingly harmless, such as a car that ran a flat tire and where the metal rims coming in contact with the asphalt, caused a spark.
+No one can say for sure how it all started.
+Some say it came from an unattended campfire.
+It may be from a discarded cigarette butt.
+It could have been a downed power.
+Also, it might have been something seemingly harmless, such as a car that ran a flat tire.
+And the metal rims caused a spark.
 Early humankind history has always known lightning to be the usual cause of wildfire eruptions.
-Recent studies, however, attribute 84 percent of these instances to human actions, or in certain cases inaction.
+Recent studies, however, attribute 84 percent of these instances to human actions or, in certain cases, inaction.

-What is known as a fact of the 2018 California wildfires, is that it occurred in the northern portion of the state sometime in mid-July.
+What is known as a fact about the 2018 California wildfires is that they occurred in the northern portion of the state sometime in mid-July.
 It was a bone-dry summer then.
-In fact, two months leading to the catastrophe, the area received less than normal precipitation and came to be one of the warmest Summer on record.
-Thus, the above-average temperatures made for a tinder-dry forest with an abundance of dried up grass and brush, and worst, dead tree fuel – loads of it, or to be precise, some 129 million dead trees, as of December 2017.
+Two months leading to the catastrophe, the area received less than normal precipitation.
+It was one of the warmest Summers on record.
+Thus, the above-average temperatures made for a tinder-dry forest with abundant dried-up grass and brush.
+And worst, dead tree fuel – loads of it.
+Or, to be precise, some 129 million dead trees as of December 2017.

-The 2018 California blaze was by far the deadliest and most destructive wildfire that happened in the state.
-At its worse, the size of sixty football fields were going up in flames every single minute.
+The 2018 California blaze was the state’s deadliest and most destructive wildfire.
+At its worse, the size of sixty football fields was going up in flames every single minute.
 No one was spared.
 Even the rich and famous were victims, as well.
-The likes of Hollywood superstars Gerard Butler, Orlando Bloom, Alyssa Milano, Pop icons Lady Gaga and Miley Cyrus, and R&B singer Robin Thicke were all affected and had to, together with hundreds of families, leave their homes and escape the oncoming inferno.
+Hollywood superstars Gerard Butler, Orlando Bloom, Alyssa Milano, Pop icons Lady Gaga and Miley Cyrus, and R&B singer Robin Thicke were all affected.
+Together with hundreds of families, they had to leave their homes and escape the oncoming inferno.

-Even the Mayor of Malibu that time, Jefferson “Zuma Jay” Wagner, had to put up a stand himself.
-Prior to being elected as mayor, he ran a surf shop since the 1970s.
+Even the Mayor of Malibu at that time, Jefferson “Zuma Jay” Wagner, had to put up a stand himself.
+Before being elected mayor, he ran a surf shop in the 1970s.
 His house sits on a rural canyon a few miles off the coast from Surfrider Beach.
-He was as true blue as any Malibu resident can get.
-So when he saw the blaze crawling towards his home of 44 years.
+He was as true blue as any Malibu resident could get when he saw the blaze crawling toward his home of 44 years.
 Mayor or not, he decided to put up a fight.
-Armed with a garden hose, he sprayed areas around his property attempting to prevent the advancing fire.
+Armed with a garden hose, he sprayed areas around his property to prevent the advancing fire.
 When at last he thought his place was saved, he would notice that a section of his roof had already caught fire.

-As he was attempting to shoot water up his ceiling, a section of the structure came down and knocked him down.
+As he attempted to shoot water up to his ceiling, a section of the structure knocked him down.
 He barely made it out alive.
-Thankfully, he had the presence of mind to follow the hose out of the house.
-Mayor Wagner had to spend three days at the hospital for Carbon Monoxide poisoning and some damage to his kidneys.
-What would hurt him more than the injuries and burns, was the fact that the insurance company refused to pay for reconstruction.
-He is not alone as some 700 families with similar claims were also rejected by their insurers.
+Thankfully, he could follow the hose out of the house.
+Mayor Wagner had to spend three days at the hospital for Carbon Monoxide poisoning and some kidney damage.
+What would hurt him more than the injuries and burns was that the insurance company refused to pay for reconstruction.
+He is not alone, as their insurers rejected some 700 families with similar claims.

-Many like Mayor Jefferson Wagner have begun reconstruction while the legal suits are ongoing.
-They are hoping that their appeal to the insurers will be reconsidered and they may make a claim for the reconstruction costs and legal fees they incurred.
+Many, like Mayor Jefferson Wagner, have begun reconstruction while the legal suits are ongoing.
+They are hoping that their appeal to the insurers will be reconsidered.
+And they may claim the reconstruction costs and legal fees they incurred.

 Mayor Wagner admits that he never saved up for his retirement years.
-At 66 years old, his retirement was going to be his upscale Malibu home.
-Other than that he but managed to invest in one other piece of property, a condominium unit in the city.
-For many, having a home in Malibu, California means a chance to rub elbows with the rich and famous.
-Hollywood actors and actresses, entertainment industry moguls, and sports stars could very well be your next-door neighbor.
-If that doesn’t appeal, maybe 21 miles of coastline, or what the city terms as “21 miles of scenic beauty” coupled with Mediterranean climate might tickle your fancy.
+At 66, his retirement would be in his upscale Malibu home.
+Besides that, he invested in one other piece of property, a condominium unit in the city.
+For many, having a home in Malibu, California, means a chance to rub elbows with the rich and famous.
+Hollywood actors, actresses, entertainment industry moguls, and sports stars could be your next-door neighbor.
+If that doesn’t appeal, maybe 21 miles of coastline, or what the city terms “21 miles of scenic beauty” coupled with Mediterranean climate, might tickle your fancy.

-There is a saying that goes, “the bigger they are, the harder they fall”.
-In the case of upscale homeowners, the bigger the house and the fancier the interior, the risk of suffering financial loss may be gargantuan.
-However, for insurance “non-believers”, paying for something intangible may be a bitter pill to swallow.
-More so, as insurance premiums for Malibu homes versus that of a typical US home in another state, may cost the insurer twice as much.
+There is a saying that goes, “The bigger they are, the harder they fall.”
+For upscale homeowners, the bigger the house and the fancier the interior, the risk of suffering financial loss may be gargantuan.
+However, for insurance “non-believers,” paying for something intangible may be a bitter pill to swallow as insurance premiums for Malibu homes versus that of a typical US home in another state may cost the insurer twice as much.
 So the question is, why bother with home insurance?

 Home insurance, quite simply, is insurance for the property.
 It covers loss or damage to a home and all items that may be found inside.
-The policy normally has a liability limit, that determines the amount of the insurance coverage.
-There is also what is termed as “deductible” or the out of pocket expenses coming from the insured.
-It is not to be mistaken for home warranty or mortgage insurance.
+The policy has typically a liability limit that determines the amount of insurance coverage.
+There are also “deductible” or out-of-pocket expenses from the insured.
+It is not to be mistaken for a home warranty or mortgage insurance.

 High-Value Home Insurance

-The three basic levels of coverage whether high value or otherwise include the following: First is Actual Cash Value, representing the total cost of the house and contents, less accumulated depreciation.
+The three basic levels of coverage, whether high valued or otherwise, include the following: First is Actual Cash Value, representing the total cost of the house and contents, less accumulated depreciation.
 Second, Replacement Cost, which is the same as actual cash value without deducting depreciation expense.
-This means that the rebuilding funds will at least be equal to the original cash outlays of the owner-insured.
-Lastly, is Guaranteed or Extended Replacement Value where claims may go higher than the original cost of the home to an extent not exceeding 20 to 25% higher.
-The claimant, in this case, may have the flexibility of reconstructing with better or improved specifications.
+This means that the rebuilding funds will at least equal the original cash outlays of the owner-insured.
+Lastly, is Guaranteed or Extended Replacement Value.
+This is where claims may go higher than the home’s original cost to an extent not exceeding 20 to 25% higher.
+In this case, the claimant may be able to reconstruct with better or improved specifications.

 For the guaranteed replacement value or what others term as expanded coverage limits, there are added value services and benefits an owner-insured may not expect.
-For example, in partial loss scenarios, a standard coverage would only pay for the repair of the damaged portion, say of a kitchen damaged by fire.
+For example, in partial loss scenarios, a standard coverage would only pay for repairing the damaged portion of a kitchen damaged by fire.
 With expanded coverage, the insurance pays for the renovation of the entire kitchen.
-The same goes with valuable items that come in sets or pairs, the coverage provides for the replacement of everything and not just the damaged ones.
+The same goes for valuable items that come in sets or pairs.
+The coverage provides for the replacement of everything and not just the damaged ones.

-“Living expense” benefit is another extra feature.
-This is where the temporary living arrangements of the owner-insured, while renovation or rebuilding is ongoing, is paid for.
-There are also instances of cybertheft or stealing of digital property, the coverage also offers a level of protection against this.
-There is also “Cash Settlement” which provides for cold cash remuneration that gives the insured the flexibility to use the proceeds for any other purpose and not just for rebuilding.
+The “Living expense” benefit is another extra feature.
+This is where the temporary living arrangements of the owner-insured, while renovation or rebuilding is ongoing, are paid for.
+There are also instances of cyber theft.
+Or stealing of digital property, the coverage also offers a level of protection against this.
+There is also “Cash Settlement.”
+This provides cold cash remuneration that gives the insured the flexibility to use the proceeds for any other purpose, not just rebuilding.

 - Sewer Backup for flood drains and sewerage systems that could be damaged during floods